cleevio/Forestry/README.md

 let log2 = ForestryLogger(services: [.console, .datadog(clientToken: "", environment: "", serviceName: "")])
 ```

 You can always expend the functionality by creating your own logging service by conforming to the `LoggerService` protocol.
+[ForestryLoggerLibrary documentation](https://cleevio.github.io/Forestry/documentation/forestryloggerlibrary)

 ## Integrations